CodingErik/Homework/README.md

 # 01 Marketing SEO Refactor
 > refactor of a marketing page to be more SEO friendly

-This was a homework assigment where we refactored the HTML/CSS og a marketing website.
+This was a homework assigment where we refactored the HTML/CSS on a marketing website.

 /* instalation instructions would be here if this was somekind of software */